venatus9/Hardware-Hacking/README.md

 Now we have to identify which pin is which.
 I hope you have a multimeter handy!

-It is easiest to find the GND (ground) pin first, so set your multimeter to the below configuration - negative probe (black) to common interface (COM), positive probe (red) to the voltage, resistance and frequency terminal, finally set your multimeter to continuity mode, or to sound mode if your multimeter is like mine.
+It is easiest to find the ground pin (GND) first, so set your multimeter to the below configuration - negative probe (black) to common interface (COM), positive probe (red) to the voltage, resistance and frequency terminal, finally set your multimeter to continuity mode, or to sound mode if your multimeter is like mine.

 ![IMG_20241105_144001.jpg](https://github.com/user-attachments/assets/59463ae4-fcd5-48f5-9ad3-73b766d78028)

 Place one probe on any metal sticking out on the board, the metal cover with the heat sink should do.
 From here simply check each pin on the UART interface.
-If it beeps, that's your ground pin!
+If it beeps, that's your ground pin (GND)!

 ![IMG_20241105_144419.jpg](https://github.com/user-attachments/assets/caf3200e-3e92-4baf-b0bf-c6d92c764e8d)

-We've identified the second pin to be GND.
+We've identified the second pin to be ground (GND).
 We could visibly suspect this due to it being visibly an odd-one-out, but now it's confirmed!

 ![IMG_20241102_184948__01__01__01__01.jpg](https://github.com/user-attachments/assets/d4d877b8-beb4-4bb4-aa95-16f8ab59224e)

+Now comes the hard part - the rest of the pins.

+Set your multimeter to 20 DC volatage and turn on the router.
+We'll go through the rest of the pins by keeping the negative probe on the ground pin, while cycling through the rest of the pins.

+UART consists of 4 pins, those being:
+* Ground (GND)
+* Power (VCC)
+* Transmit (TX)
+* Receive (RX)

+We've already identified ground to be the second pin, the next order of business will be power (VCC).
+The way we identify this pin is through a steady voltage that doesn't change and stays around either 3.33V or 5V.
+The transmit pin (TX) is usually relatively simple to identify as the voltage should frequently fluctuate.
+This is because on the router's startup, it transmits information through this pin.
+Be sure to turn your router on and off repeatedly in order to make sure that this is the case, as after a while of being on the router may stop transmitting.
+The receive pin (RX) is quite similar to ground, it should come up with no voltage when checked.
+The reason for this is because it expects input from this pin, so it shouldn't give any recogniseable signal, and if it does it should be steady similar to power.

+It is at this point that I ran into some minor trouble identifying the pins - none of the pins give an exact 3.33V or 5V, which would be a dead giveaway.
+Two of the pins give steady volatges - the 1st and 4th.
+One of these is power (VCC) and the other is receive (RX).
+The first gives a 3.38V/3.37V signal, and the other gives a 3.21V/3.22V signal.
+It is at this point we have to make an educated guess.
+Power (VCC) will have the highest voltage out of all of the pins on the UART interface, second highest belongs to the transmit pin (TX) and the lowest (apart from ground (GND) at 0) will be the receive pin (RX).
+From this we can safely assume that the 1st pin is power (VCC) and the 4th is receive (RX), it also makes more sense to have the power pin (VCC) next to the ground pin (GND).

+I was able to confidently identify the 3rd pin as transmit (TX) due to its variable voltage.

+With that done, we've mapped our UART interface!